Categories

 How to Prevent Fraud in KYC/AML for Online Business?

 Due to the digitization of the world, the interactions between businesses and consumers are on the rise.
 As businesses are switching to digital methods of transactions, commerce is becoming global instead of sticking to one particular region.
-With the rise of digital services, the problem of document verification and how to build trust among your brand and customers also increase.
+With the rise of digital services, the problem of document verification and how to build trust among your brand and customers also increases.
 If your business is online, then you will need to learn how to prevent your business from online identity theft.

 According to the global fraud index, the number of frauds is on a constant rise.
 In the last 12 months, more than 60% of businesses have experienced some kind of fraud or an increase in fraudulent activities.
 This sudden growth in fraud-related activities calls for swift and secure document verification processes.
 As a business, you must learn how to protect your business from online fraud in KYC/AML.